 DAY 4: Leave

-3 days are done and dusted!
+Your Kathmandu itinerary is done and dusted!
 If you’re on a city break from Asia, 3 nights in Kathmandu is perfect.

 If you’re traveling around Nepal, then you need to go and explore further you can BOOK YOUR NEPAL BUSES, TAXIS ETC HERE FIRST.
 Lumbini, where Buddha was born.
 Chitwan National park, home to wild rhinos.
 Pokhara, Annapurna base camp trek, Mount Everest base camp!
 So much to explore in Nepal, but 3 nights in Kathmandu is a great start.